 Milan is known as a world capital city of fashion, design and shopping.
 Wandering through the streets, it did feel like it was simply one gigantic, open-air, shopping centre.
 The gallery Vittorio Emanuele II at the very heart of the city is Italy’s oldest shopping mall.
 And even you are not a fan of spending money on clothes and items, it is a historical landmark worth seeing.
 I liked the bookshops there, the high glass ceilings and the sweets in the windows.

 I am not a big shopper myself.
 I hate the crowds and having to navigate in it in the street.
-I don’t like to spend a lot of time in malls.
+I don’t like malls.
 The worse places I have been in Milan were the Quadrilatero della Moda and the nearby Piazza San Babila.
 If you need to take the bus to Linate airport, take it near the Duomo and not at the mall.
 However, if you’re looking for places to shop, those two need to be on your list.
 The Quadrilatero della Moda is where you will find all the upscale and luxury brands like Hermes, Tiffany, Balenciaga… Another hotspot is Corso Como 10, the temple of art and design.

 There are many statues, monuments and historical remains scattered all around the city.
 I like to walk randomly and take notes if I see something interesting and want to know more about it.